top of page

 Thaipusam is an annual Hindu festival, observed on the day of the first full moon during the Tamil month of Thai, which falls in late January or February.
 It is a public holiday in Kuala Lumpur, along with the Malaysian states of Putrajaya, Johor, Negeri Sembilan, Perak, Penang and Selangor.

-Thaipusam is the busiest time for the Batu Caves, and is a spectacular event.
-Should you wish to try it next year, the date is currently scheduled for Thursday, 25th January (2024).
+● Note: Thaipusam is the busiest time for the Batu Caves, and is a spectacular event.
+Should you wish to attend, the next date is scheduled for February 11th, 2025.
+For 2026, it will be on February 1st, and in 2027, on January 22nd.

 Here are some tips we have thought of to keep in mind before visiting the Batu Caves: